-The capital of Italy is renowned for monuments expressing the power of emperors, popes and dictators.Dr Nigel Spivey leads a newly devised tour that explores how the emperors from Augustus to Constantine created a language of symbols that has resonated down the centuries, shaping Rome as ‘the eternal city’.The tour focuses on the art and architecture of Ancient Rome, from the Forum to the Capitoline Hill, with the chance to discover ‘hidden’ aspects, such as Nero’s megalomaniac Golden House and Trajan's markets, which are still being excavated.
-Hadrian built his own palatial villa complex outside the city and incorporated architectural elements from across Europe.
+The capital of Italy is renowned for monuments expressing the power of emperors, popes and dictators.
+This tour explores how the emperors from Augustus to Constantine created a language of symbols that has resonated down the centuries, shaping Rome as ‘the eternal city’.
+It will focus on the art and architecture of Ancient Rome, from the Forum to the Capitoline Hill, with the chance to discover ‘hidden’ aspects, such as megalomaniac Nero’s Golden House and Trajan's markets, which are still being excavated.
+Hadrian built his own palatial villa complex outside the city and incorporated architectural elements from across the empire.

 View more climate information & imperial units

-Saving up to £150 on specific departures when booked by 30 Oct 18
+Saving up to £100 on specific departures when booked by 30 Oct 18

 As per itinerary – B: Breakfast, L: Lunch, D: Dinner, N: No meals.

 A collection of expert accompanied tours focusing on creativity in its many forms.
 No prior knowledge of the subject matter is required.
 All tours can be viewed at CoxandKings.co.uk/Art.

 This tour is fully escorted throughout by a lecturer who has specialist knowledge of the destination and its culture, as well as an experienced local guide.